 Futu to Report Fourth Quarter and Full Year 2022 Financial Results on March 28, 2023

-/EIN News/ -- HONG KONG, March 14, 2023 (GLOBE NEWSWIRE) -- Futu Holdings Limited (“Futu” or the “Company”) (Nasdaq: FUTU), a leading tech-driven online brokerage and wealth management platform, today announced that it will report its financial results for the fourth quarter and full year ended December 31, 2022, before U.S. markets open on March 28, 2023.
+HONG KONG, March 14, 2023 (GLOBE NEWSWIRE) -- Futu Holdings Limited ("Futu" or the "Company") FUTU, a leading tech-driven online brokerage and wealth management platform, today announced that it will report its financial results for the fourth quarter and full year ended December 31, 2022, before U.S. markets open on March 28, 2023.

 Futu's management will hold an earnings conference call on Tuesday, March 28, 2023, at 7:30 AM U.S. Eastern Time (7:30 PM on the same day, Beijing/Hong Kong Time).